KoljaB/RealtimeSTT/docs/installation.md

 docker version
 ```

 `docker version` should show both `Client` and `Server` sections.
+`docker --version` only checks that the Docker CLI is installed; it does not
-If the default
+verify that Docker Desktop's engine is running.
+If the default builder cache is
-builder cache is not writable, use a project-local work directory:
+not writable, use a project-local work directory:

 ```powershell
 stt-install-kroko --build --work-dir .\kroko-builder-work